Exchange and gift programs help herbaria diversify their holdings and share scientific research materials.

 - Look for evidence of insect infestation.

-- Exchange specimens should be counted and examined according to the following criteria:
+- Specimens should be counted and examined according to the following criteria:

-- Each collection number counts as one.
+- Match the count with the invoice provided for the gift.
+If there is no invoice, summarize the gift on a tally sheet.
+Each collection number counts as one.
 Multiple sheets of the same collection are still considered one specimen.

 - Evaluate quality of specimens (fruiting, flowering, sterile only, etc.)

-- If present, inspect quality of labels: clearness of locations; archival paper and print.
+- Inspect quality of labels: clearness of locations; archival paper and print.
 Watch for missing or potentially incorrect labels!
 E.g., plant name on label does not match the plant, or the number on the label does not match the number on the specimen cover (often a newspaper).
 If no labels are provided, be sure that the field notes are adequate to prepare the labels.

 - Watch carefully for duplicate specimens.